 To title your out-of-state vehicle, you will need an out-of-state title or registration if the title is held by a lienholder, and a lien clearance, if applicable.

 When you title or register a vehicle in Arizona, your title information is stored electronically and you no longer automatically receive a paper title.
 You will receive a title summary.
 Similarly, when you pay off a vehicle loan, the title will be held electronically.

 This change is paired with a similar process where physical items like registration tabs and license plates are mailed to a customer’s home and aren’t provided at MVD or authorized third party offices.

 Customers who desire a paper title can request one.

 If your vehicle was registered in another state and you wish to operate it in Arizona, you must register it as soon as you become an Arizona resident.

-Vehicles that are model year 1967 and newer and more than 5 years old if you live in Maricopa or Pima County.
+Vehicles that require emissions are model year 1967 and newer AND are more than 5 years old if you live in Maricopa or Pima County.

 If you have a leased vehicle, a Power of Attorney from the lessor (original or certified copy) is required along with your current out-of-state registration.
 Contact your lessor to obtain this original notarized form.